phoebe-alexis/DecodingCancerReview/README.md

 ## Feature Selection via LRP

 The `select_features.py` script identifies the top-K most important features based on Layer-wise Relevance Propagation (LRP) across all cross-validation folds.

+## Retrain Model with LRP-Selected Features

+The `retain_selected_features.py` script evaluates how well the model performs when trained on only the top-K features selected using LRP (see select_features_from_lrp.py).

+What It Does:

+1. Loads the full synthetic dataset from updated_data.py.
+2. Filters input features to keep only those selected based on LRP.
+3. Reconstructs the dataset with reduced features.
+4. Trains a new model from scratch (no weight reuse) over 5 CV folds.
+5. Calculates C-index per fold to assess predictive performance.

+### Notes:
+The model is trained from scratch (no pre-loaded weights) to avoid shape mismatch from feature reduction.

+The variable selected_features must be defined from `select_features_from_lrp.py`.

+## Use Case:

+This helps determine whether fewer, more relevant features (identified via LRP) can maintain or improve model performance, supporting interpretability without sacrificing accuracy.